Reviewing Depreciation Setup

 Depreciation Setup Report

-The printable report breaks down depreciation setup by category, then book, with each formula as a third-level heading.
+From the same Configuration Reports flyout, Asset Depreciation Setup Report opens a printable version of the same data, broken down by category, then book, with each formula as a third-level heading.
+A Default Depreciation Setup Report variant is also available in the same menu.
 This format makes it easy to share the configuration with your finance team for review:

 Use this report for: